B3rse/qparse/README.md

 ### Features:

   - The tool can detect both *exact* or *degenerate* islands (i.e. islands containing any desired combination of bases and gaps).
-  - The tool can detect longer PQS with more than four consecutive islands that can potentially form paired-quadruplexes that interact into high-order structures.
+  - The tool can detect longer PQS with more than four consecutive islands that can potentially form paired-quadruplexes.
-  - The tool is exhaustive in the search and all the possible combinations of the detected islands are considered in the search of the PQS.
+  - The tool is exhaustive in the search and all the possible combinations of the detected islands are considered.
   - The tool can assess the symmetrical properties (mirror, palindromic or a combination of both) of the linking loops to evaluate the potential formation of hairpin structures that stabilize longer loops (>= 6 bp).
 It is also possible to use a custom matrix for the calculation of the optimal alignment.
   - The search is not limited to G or C but can be extended to any other base.
   - A parser is provided to refine the raw output and convert it into a tsv or gff format.
 The parser also allows the visualization of the symmetrical properties of the loops in a blast-like format.